 5. Set up OAuth integration

 IFTTT is fully compatible with a couple of the common flavors of OAuth 2.0.
-For more details on our implementation, see the connection section of our protocol reference.
+For more details on our implementation, see the authentication section of our protocol reference.

-When you’re ready, use the connection testing tool under the “Test” tab on your service’s dashboard to ensure the integration is working properly.
+When you’re ready, use the authentication testing tool under the “Test” tab on your service’s dashboard to ensure the integration is working properly.

 6. Implement the Realtime API